 The 8th Ethereum hard fork was initiated on December 6th, 2019.
 This initiation of the Ethereum Network was called a “network upgrade” by the community.
 It was the 8th such iteration of the network, following other previous updates such as Metropolis, Constantinople, etc. This network update is considered a Hard Fork because all existing rules before the hard fork have become invalid.
 All new nodes must follow the new set of rules.
 The fork wasn’t contented, meaning no one came up to say they were unhappy with the fork.
 And so, this resulted in no chain split.

 SegWit – Soft Fork

 SegWit was the proposed soft fork on the Bitcoin blockchain.
 It was the process by which the block size limit on a blockchain is increased by removing signature data from Bitcoin transactions.
 When certain parts of a transaction are removed, this frees up space or capacity to add more transactions to the chain.
-The SegWit fork was considered as a Soft fork because none of the users were mandated to use the update to the new set of rules.
-Nodes were given the choice of choosing to stay or upgrade their protocol.
-If the nodes were later unhappy with the new rules, they can turn back and use their old set again.
+The SegWit fork was considered a Soft fork because none of the users were mandated to use the update to the new set of rules.
+Instead, nodes were given the choice of staying or upgrading their protocol.
+If the nodes were later unhappy with the new rules, they could turn back and use their old set again.